simzou/robots/Final Server Code/README.txt

  run doxygen doxygen from C:\REU_2014_Server.
 3) The .cgi and .py scripts are documented under "Packages" and the .ino file is documented under "Files"
+4) The project files are: robotServer.cgi and databaseManager.cgi for server management, vehicle_tracker.py for video processing and compressedSensing.ino as code for the Arduino.

 VI.
 Arduino Pins